mlnotes2718/sctp-dsai-pt1-m6-tt/studynotes/telegram_webhook.md

 gemini_telegram_token = os.getenv('GEMINI_TELEGRAM_TOKEN')
 ```

+## Environment Settings
 Please also check your environment as shown below:
 ![alt text](../assest/render_env.png)

-**IMPORTANT: the environment is case sensitive, you must follow the same casing in the program and in the settings above.**
+**IMPORTANT: the environment is case sensitive, you must follow the same casing in the `app.py` and in the settings above.**

 The `GEMINI_TELEGRAM_TOKEN` is the same token key that we practice on colab.